mislav/hub/CONTRIBUTING.md

 8. Open a pull request describing your changes:
     `git pull-request`

-## How hub works

-1. [Runner](lib/hub/runner.rb#files) handles the command-line invocation;

-2. [Args](lib/hub/args.rb#files) wraps ARGV for easy access;

-3. [Commands](lib/hub/commands.rb#files) dispatches each command to the appropriate method, e.g. `hub pull-request` runs the `pull_request` method.
-Each method processes args as needed, using Context and GitHubAPI in the process;

-4. [Context](lib/hub/context.rb#files) handles inspecting the current
-    environment and git repository;

-5. [GitHubAPI](lib/hub/github_api.rb#files) handles GitHub API authentication
-    and communication;

-6. And finally, Runner receives the resulting arguments to execute in the shell by forwarding them to `git`.

 ## How to write tests

-The old test suite for hub was written in test/unit and some legacy tests can still be found in the `test/` directory.
-Unless you have a need for writing super-isolated unit tests, **do not add** any more tests to this suite.

 The new test suite is written in Cucumber under `features/` directory.
 Each scenario is actually making real invocations to `hub` on the command-line in the